Support positive practice with children and young people with speech, language and communication needs.

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a comprehensive qualification designed for those working or aspiring to work with children and young people in a variety of settings, including early years, schools, and community-based care.
-This diploma covers essential knowledge and skills for supporting the development, learning, and well-being of children from birth to 19 years.
-It is a core qualification for roles such as early years educator, teaching assistant, or childcare practitioner, and is recognised by Ofsted as meeting the Early Years Educator criteria.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working directly with children and young people in settings such as nurseries, schools, or residential care.
+It covers essential knowledge and skills for supporting development from birth to 19 years, including safeguarding, communication, and promoting positive outcomes.
+This diploma is a key stepping stone for roles like early years educator or teaching assistant, and it aligns with the UK's Early Years Foundation Stage (EYFS) framework.

 Key Concepts